© 2020 by Rabbi Zvi Aviner

 And Cain rose up against his brother Abel and he slew him.”
 (Genesis 4:8)

 What happened?
-The rabbis filled the gap: One day, the brothers were alone “in the field,” on Mt.
+The rabbis filled the gap: One day, the brothers were alone “in the field,” in Mt.
 Moriah.
 They wrestled for a while, as brothers often do, and Abel, whose physique was stronger, prevailed and pushed Cain to the ground.
 He then released Cain, laughing.
 But the humiliated Cain couldn’t stand it anymore.
 He arose up and attacked his surprised brother.
-Now he pushed Abel to the ground, and tried to kill him in different ways:
+He pushed Abel to the ground, and tried to kill him in different ways:

 Four ways of execution